arvimal/DataStructures-and-Algorithms-in-Python/README.md

 n + [ (n - 1) + (n - 2) + (n - 3) + (n - 4) + ... + 2 + 1 ]
 ```

-### Efficiency:

-We are interested in the worse-case scenario.
+We are more interested in the worse-case scenario.
 In a very large data set, an `n - 1`, `n - 2` etc.. won't make a difference.

 Hence we can re-write the above iterations as: